 Are you considering a metal roof for your home?
-You’re already taken the first step to your new roof: research.
-There are many benefits to installing a metal roof.
+You’re already taking the first step to your new roof by starting your research.
+Here are 6 benefits of metal roofs!

 Long Lasting

-Most new metal roofs come with a long warranty.
-What is more important; however, is the life span.
+Manufacturers offer most new metal roofs with a long warranty.
+What is more important, however, is the life span.
 Every other roofing product has a warranty that is prorated because the typical life expectancy is LESS than the warranty length.
-With metal roofing it is the opposite.
-Whether the metal roof is stone coated or painted, the life expectancy is typically 100+ years.
+With metal roofing, it is the opposite.
+Whether the metal roof is stone-coated or painted, the life expectancy is typically 100+ years.
 If you purchase a metal roof, you shouldn’t need to replace the roof for the rest of the time you own that home.

 Fire Resistant